What's at stake in Week 16: Predictions, playoff scenarios, more

 Point spread: LAR -14 | Matchup quality: 37.5 (of 100)

 Lindsey Thiry's pick: The Rams are coming off back-to-back regular-season losses for the first time in Sean McVay's tenure as coach, and with two games remaining before the playoffs, they must get back on track in all three phases against the Cardinals.
 "There's an increased sense of urgency from us as coaches," McVay said.
 "And I sense that from the players."
-Jared Goff has thrown six interceptions over the past three games, and Aaron Donald hasn't recorded a sack in the past two.
+Jared Goff has thrown six interceptions in the past three games, and Aaron Donald hasn't recorded a sack in the past two.
 That frustration will be taken out on Arizona.
 Rams 32, Cardinals 17

 Josh Weinfuss' pick: The Rams will be coming into Arizona with a full head of steam after consecutive losses.
 They've shut out the Cardinals twice in their past three meetings.
 Oh, and the Cardinals are set to roll out their patchwork offensive line against one of the best defensive fronts in the NFL.
 Rams 38, Cardinals 10